 - Giving special things away to family and friends

 - Seeing a spiritual or religious leader

-Keeping a diary or online journal (blog) gives you the chance to write about feelings and events that are important to you.
+Keeping a diary or a blog (online journal) gives you the chance to write about feelings and events that are important to you.
 You can add sections about your life and what you have achieved, your travels, your work, and hobbies.
-You may like to leave this behind for your loved ones as a memory of your life.
+You might like to leave this behind for your loved ones as a memory of your life.

 Don’t feel that you have to do any of these things.
 Some people don’t feel the need to.
-You may worry that leaving messages behind after you die may be too hard for your family and friends to handle.
-Everyone is different and there are no rules about how you should feel and what you will want to do.
-You must do what is right for you and what you feel able to do.
+You might worry that leaving messages behind after you die may be too hard for your family and friends to handle.
+Everyone is different and there are no rules about how you should feel and what you want to do.
+You can do what is right for you and what you feel able to do.